glzbcrt/page-tracker/README.md

 ## Quickstart

+You can find an instance of this application running on Heroku at https://glzbcrt-page-tracker.herokuapp.com.
+So you do not need to do any install.

-You can download a release from the repository releases page.
+Anyway if you want to really install you can download a release from the repository releases page.
 Once you have downloaded the JAR file just run it like this:

 ```